webguydennis/TicTacToe/README.md

 # TicTacToe

 This is game made with ReactJS.
-The object is to make X or O in straight row or column in every direction.
+The object is to make X or O in straight row, column, or diagonal in every direction.

 ## Running locally